logicalperson0/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1. The file 1-swap a function that swaps the values of two integers.

 2. The file strlen a function that returns the length of a string.

+3. The file _puts a function that prints a string, followed by a new line, to stdout